 - Astra Lost in Space: Once the characters reach the end of their journey and find the Earth, they find that it was hit by a meteorite that wiped out all life on the planet.
 The debris from that impact blocked out enough sunlight that the whole planet became completely encased in ice.

 - Fire Punch: Earth's population has been almost completely wiped out by sudden Endless Winter and chaos.
-By the start of the series, there's not much hope left.

-- Sailor Moon: The 1990s anime has one of these to explain how Crystal Tokyo of the 30th Century was formed with Usagi becoming Neo-Queen Serenity and ruler of Earth.
+- Sailor Moon: The original anime has one of these to explain how Crystal Tokyo of the 30th Century was formed with Usagi becoming Neo-Queen Serenity and ruler of Earth.
 As it was an addition to the anime and not part of Crystal Tokyo's backstory in the original manga, little is known exactly about the event.
 The only tidbits are that sometime in the 20th/21st century, Earth ended up in a new ice age, and humanity was sent into a deep slumber.
 It's only centuries later that Usagi, with the power of the Silver Crystal, was able to restore Earth and awaken the populace.

 - Purple Days: In this A Song of Ice and Fire fanfiction, this is what will occur if the Long Night wins.
 The Others will cover the world in ice and snow whilst systematically exterminating all sentient and semi-sentient life, then the Long Night will depart the world and wait for life to recover before it starts the extinction event all over again.

 - Fire & Ice: The villains are conquering the world by pushing a giant glacier across it, turning subjugated kingdoms into icy wastelands and forcing humanity to retreat south towards the equator.
 The last kingdom in his way is situated on volcanic land and can resist his glacier by releasing a lava flow against it.